CodingAvenue/codestop-course-db-in-php/content/BindingMethods/BindingMethods.q.md

 - It sets a bounded variable as a reference.

-- It evaluates a bounded variable once the `execute()` method is called.
+- It evaluates a bounded variable when the `execute()` method is called.

 - It sets the values to bind to the corresponding placeholder as a parameter.